Emacs: a powerful text editor

 permanently, by adding (load-theme '<theme-name>)

-the .emacs
+to the .emacs

 init file.
 For example: